rong4ivy/rong4ivy/README.md

 ## 👋 Hello, I'm [rong4ivy]

-- 🎓 Master student at the Institute of Natural Language Processing, University of Stuttgart, Germany, deeply engaged in advancing the frontiers of AI.
+- 🎓 Master student at the Institute of Natural Language Processing, University of Stuttgart, Germany
+-  Deeply engaged in advancing the frontiers of AI.

 ## 💼 Professional Experience

-- Expert in enhancing the performance and specificity of large language models (LLMs), evaluating their effectiveness, and identifying areas for improvement
+- specialized in optimizing large language models (LLMs) to improve performance and tailor them to specific applications, assessing their effectiveness, and identifying areas for improvement.
-- Collaborating with peers in NLP, psycholinguistics and LLM research, contributing to academic publications.
+- Actively collaborating in research across NLP, psycholinguistics, and LLM fields, contributing to academic publications.
 ## 🚀 Key Skills

 - **Programming Languages**: Proficient in Python; intermediate in R and JavaScript.